CedricVanhaverbeke/algo1/labo/labo1/README.md

 [Deftige opgave](./opgave_deftig.zip)

+## Regels voor impliciet verwijderde constructoren / operatoren

+- If any constructor is explicitly declared, then no default constructor is automatically generated.
+- If a virtual destructor is explicitly declared, then no default destructor is automatically generated.
+- If a move constructor or move-assignment operator is explicitly declared, then:

+  - No copy constructor is automatically generated.
+  - No copy-assignment operator is automatically generated.

+- If a copy constructor, copy-assignment operator, move constructor, move-assignment operator, or destructor is explicitly declared, then:
+  - No move constructor is automatically generated.
+  - No move-assignment operator is automatically generated.

+In C++ 11 only:

+- If a copy constructor or destructor is explicitly declared, then automatic generation of the copy-assignment operator is deprecated.
+- If a copy-assignment operator or destructor is explicitly declared, then automatic generation of the copy constructor is deprecated.

 ## Stap 1

 Bij het maken van een lijst zie je de methode voeg toe.
 Op de laatste lijn staat: